phaserjs/phaser/README.md

 * ArrayList has been renamed to `ArraySet` (as it's actually a data set implementation) and moved from the `core` folder to the `utils` folder (thanks @pnstickne)
 * If you are reloading a Phaser Game on a page that never properly refreshes (such as in an AngularJS project) then you will quickly run out of AudioContext nodes.
 If this is the case create a global var called `PhaserGlobal` on the window object before creating the game.
 The active AudioContext will then be saved to `window.PhaserGlobal.audioContext` when the Phaser game is destroyed, and re-used when it starts again (#1233)
 * Camera.screenView is now deprecated.
 All Camera culling checks are made against Camera.view now instead.
+* Various CocoonJS related hacks removed thanks to fixes from Ludei directly in CocoonJS!
+Woohoo :)
+* Phaser.HEADLESS check removed from the core game loop.
+If you need to disable rendering you can now override the Phaser.Game.updateRender method instead with your own.

 ### Bug Fixes